The remainder of this notice is identical to the notice issued January 10, with the exception of the dates in the summary and timeline sections.

 - Utilizing INVEST to improve the statewide transportation planning process.

 Agencies interested in the funding opportunity are asked to submit a four to five page letter of interest to the respective FHWA division office.
 Division offices will review and send letters forward to headquarters.
+Applicants that applied unsuccessfully in the earlier round must reapply if they would like to be considered in this current round.

 Projects will be selected based on the following criteria: